open-ch/kaeter/README.md

 > How do I release this and what is the next version number?

 While striving to do so in a way that integrates nicely with any CI:
-- it allows to developpers to _request_ the release of something, and then to have the CI do the actual release.
+- it allows to developpers to _request_ the release of something, and then to have the CI do the actual release,
-- it does not require the CI to push anything to the repo, like an updated version or a release commit
+- it does not require the CI to push anything to the repo, like an updated version or a release commit.

 The tool is aimed at fat repositories with multiple _deliverables_ living side by side, but is also regularly used on small repos.

 ## Installation

-We're sorry to require a few manual steps at the moment, this may be improved upon in the future.

 ```
 # Clone this repo to somewhere